deeprave/wagtail-cmspage/README.md

 ## Quick start / Installation

-1. Once added to your virtual environmebnt, add `cmspage` to INSTALLED_APPS in your Django settings:
+1. Once added to your virtual environment, add `cmspage` to INSTALLED_APPS in your Django settings:
 ```python
     INSTALLED_APPS = [
         ...